Advisory Committee to Review Requests to Survey the University Community

 Committee meetings may be face-to-face or by email, as appropriate.

 If Committee consensus cannot be reached, the Chair will submit his or her recommendation to the Provost.
 In this circumstance, final approval rests with the Provost.

 Subject to approval, the applicant will receive a formal notification specifying a time period for data collection.

-Within two weeks from the end of data collection, applicants are required to advise the Office of Institutional Analysis of the response rate for the survey, focus group, or interview.
+Surveys not requiring REB approval: Within two weeks from the end of data collection, applicants are required to advise the Office of Institutional Analysis of the response rate for the survey.
 Response rates will be posted on the Office of Institutional Analysis’ Web site on the Past Surveys page.
-In addition, applicants are required to provide a brief report detailing key findings of the survey or focus group/interview with an emphasis on the changes made as a result of the findings.
+In addition, applicants are required to provide a brief report detailing key findings of the survey with an emphasis on the changes made as a result of the findings.
 Brief reports are to be submitted to the Office of Institutional Analysis within 6 months of data collection.
 A compilation of these reports will be provided to Senate and posted on the Office of Institutional Analysis’ Web site.